Doping test results management

 Negative doping test results

-Based on the doping test records and the laboratory's doping test result documentation, FINADA identifies athletes who have given a negative doping test sample.
-If necessary, FINADA informs the involved parties of the negative samples in accordance with the antidoping codes.
+Based on the doping test records and the laboratory's doping test result documentation, FINCIS identifies athletes who have given a negative doping test sample.
+If necessary, FINCIS informs the involved parties of the negative samples in accordance with the antidoping codes.
 Athletes are not usually separately informed of negative test results.

 Adverse analytical findings